Humanistic Buddhism: Gender equality in humanistic Buddhism

 One controversy of humanistic Buddhism is the role of women in society.
-Hsing Yun holds a conservative perspective as to the position of women and has published a variety of articles for men on how to maintain a functioning household and for women on how to provide proper companionship and please their husbands.
+Hsing Yun held a conservative perspective as to the position of women and published a variety of articles for men on how to maintain a functioning household and for women on how to provide proper companionship and please their husbands.
 Despite this perception, women have earned themselves a solid position in the Chinese workforce.
-While Hsing Yun does not advocate for women being forced out of workplaces, he cautions men about the problems that might arise in a household if a woman is not at home to keep things in order.
+While Hsing Yun did not advocate for women being forced out of workplaces, he cautioned men about the problems that might arise in a household if a woman is not at home to keep things in order.
 However, Buddhist nuns have been gaining a place as of 1998 in which 136 women from a variety of Buddhist traditions were ordained into the Fo Guang Shan tradition in China.
 Taiwan has also had ordination available to Buddhist nuns for centuries.